UpperM/prtg-powershell/README.md

 # PRTG-PowerShell
-PowerShell script to add devices from CSV in PRTG
+PowerShell script to add device to PRTG from a CSV files

 Introduction